samisalreadytaken/vs_library/Documentation.md

 ```cpp
 void VS::ListenToGameEvent( string szEventname, closure fnCallback, string pContext, bool bSynchronous = false )
 ```
 Register a listener for a game event from script.
-Requires event listener setup.
+Requires entity setup in Hammer.

 Event data is optionally passed to the user callback function.
 ```cs